mattprice09/IT279/README.md

 # IT279
 Various IT279 projects

-## Stack Program
+## Running the program(s)
-To run the program, execute the following script:
+To run either of the programs, navigate to their respective folder and execute the following command:

 `. ./build_run.sh`

-## Queue Program